Symatem/Documentation/Transport/GraphModel.md

 The highest defined index is called its length.
 They do not interfere with the Triples in any way.
 They are an optimization and abstraction of memory virtualization:
-- To store numbers, text and files
+- To store numbers, text and media like images, audio and video
 - To represent hardware devices and physical memory

 ### Namespace